-Program Director: Matthew Sacco, PhD

-Start Date: September 1 (Start day varies yearly according to GME orientation day availability)

-End Date: August 30 (12 months from start date)

-Fellowship Duration:

-1 year (2 years optional w/ mutual consent, written notice of intent) (Satisfactory completion of 12 months of fellowship training is required for graduate certificate of completion to be issued.
-The initial 12-month contract may be renewed for a second year of fellowship training, if there is an available position and upon mutual consent with the fellowship supervisory committee.
-The optional second year of training is contingent upon a fellow's satisfactory completion of the first year of fellowship and his/her written notification of intent to remain for year 2 of training.
+Program Director: Chivonna Childs, PhD of Fellows: Six fellows Start Date: September 3 (Start day varies yearly according to GME orientation day availability) End Date: August 29 (12 months from start date) Fellowship Duration: 1 year (2 years optional w/ mutual consent, written notice of intent) (Satisfactory completion of 12 months of fellowship training is required for graduate certificate of completion to be issued.
+The initial 12-month contract may be renewed for a second year of fellowship training if there is an available position and upon mutual consent with the fellowship supervisory committee.
+The optional second year of training is contingent upon a fellow's satisfactory completion of the first year of fellowship and his/her written notification of intent to remain for year 2 of training .
 Each fellow must submit a letter of intent to remain for second year OR complete fellowship at end of 12 months to the fellowship Program Director by Dec.
 6th of the academic year.

-Rotation Hours: 8 scheduled hours per day (40-45 hours per week)

-Major Rotations = 3 or 4 days per week Minor Rotations = 1 to 2 days per week of Rotations:

-6- General Health, Chronic Pain Rehabilitation, Mellen Center for Multiple Major with major rotations: General Health Psych Outpatient, Behavioral Sleep/Sleep disorders clinic, Mellen Center, Bariatric Clinic, Psycho-Oncology, Movement Disorders, Epilepsy, Medical School teaching (when available)
+Rotation Hours: 8 scheduled hours per day (40-45 hours per week) Major Rotations = 3 or 4 days per week Minor Rotations = 1 to 2 days per week of Rotations: Major 6- General Health, Chronic Pain Rehabilitation, Mellen Center for Multiple Sclerosis, Behavioral Sleep Medicine, Bariatric, and Consultation Liaison Minor 7 -Minor rotations in these areas are assigned based on the goodness of fit with major rotations: General Health Psych Outpatient, Behavioral Sleep/Sleep disorders clinic, Mellen Center, Bariatric Clinic, Gastro-intestinal, Psycho-Oncology, Consultation Liaison, Medical School teaching (when available)